emiketic/emiketic-starter-dev/docs/guidelines/react-redux.md

 ## State Management with Redux

-- State management should be fragmented **by topic** and composed in `common/state.js`.
+- State management should be fragmented **by module** and composed in `common/state.js`.

 - State name should match module name.

 - _Action types_, _action creators_, and _reducer_ should be defined within the **same file** named `state.js`.

-- _Action types_ must be prefixed with topic name.
+- _Action types_ must be prefixed with module name.

 - State management definition should export **only** _**exposed** action creators_ (public interface), _reducer_ , _persister_, and event handlers.